AaronBenDaniel/AaronBenDanielWebsite/content/posts/junior/juniorweek33.md

     appendFilePath: true # to append file path to Edit link
 ---

-I organized everthing we're planning to bring to the regional, I hope it's everything we'll need.
+I organized everything we're planning to bring to the regional, I hope it's everything we'll need.
 I'll try to pack all of this this into the yellow Pelican case, but I doubt it'll all fit.
 We might need to use one of the large black cases.
 Also those are technically still Eben's......

 !["Image of the ESC Board"](/img/junior/juniorweek33/board.webp)